NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Lifesense.md

 You have a limited ability to sense life force, like your psychopomp forebears.
 You gain lifesense as an imprecise sense with a range of 10 feet.
-This allows you to sense the life force within living creatures and its counterforce that animates the undead, though you can't distinguish between the two.
+This allows you to sense the life force of living and undead creatures within the listed range.
+The sense can distinguish between the vitality energy animating living creatures and the void energy animating undead creatures, much as sight distinguishes colors.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*